neeltje57/output-organizer/README.md

 :  sets the maximum amount of days the output will be saved. oo_logbasepath
-:  sets the path where the logfiles will be saved oo_report_email
+:  sets the path where the logfiles will be saved oo_default_run_time_sec
-:  sets the email address where the housekeeping scripts will send the reports.
-If no mail command is setup on your system, emails will not be sent.
+:  sets the maximum time a script can run.
+After that, the script will abend with a return code 124.
 ## 4. Schedule the housekeeping scripts
 **Remark:** To easily browse the output files, you can use a browser you like.
 If you don't know what browser to use, I recommend **lynx**, a text only web browser which makes it very easy to browse your directories and view the output files.
 To install lynx:
 > apt-get install lynx